isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 Introduction text

+**August 30, 2017:**

+The hg38 TARGET VCF files (raw and annotated) are now available in the ISB-CGC controlled-data repository in Google Cloud Storage.

+**August 3, 2017:**

+Release 82 of the **COSMIC** database is  now available in BigQuery.

 **June 30, 2017:**

 The genome sequence hg19 and hg38 TARGET WXS, RNA-Seq, and miRNA-Seq BAM files are now available in the ISB-CGC controlled-data repository in Google Cloud Storage.